alvarotrigo/fullPage.js/README.md

 - `touchSensitivity`: (default `5`) Defines a percentage of the browsers window width/height, and how far a swipe must measure for navigating to the next section / slide

-- `continuousVertical`: (default `false`) Defines whether scrolling down in the last section or should scroll down to the first one or not, and if scrolling up in the first section should scroll up to the last one or not.
-Not compatible with `loopTop` or `loopBottom`.
+- `continuousVertical`: (default `false`) Defines whether scrolling down in the last section or should scroll down to the first one and if scrolling up in the first section should scroll up to the last one.
+Not compatible with `loopTop`, `loopBottom` or any scroll bar present in the site (`scrollBar:true` or `autoScrolling:false`).

 - `continuousHorizontal`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether sliding right in the last slide should slide right to the first one or not, and if scrolling left in the first slide should slide left to the last one or not.
 Not compatible with `loopHorizontal`.
 Requires fullpage.js >= 2.8.3.